louisepaul75/py-erp/docs/features/inventory_warehouse_management.md

    - Implemented debug mode for detailed logging during synchronization
    - Provided summary statistics for sync operations

+8. **BoxType Configuration**: Identified and documented the standard box types, colors, and purposes from the legacy ERP parameters table, which will be used to configure the BoxType model.
+   - Analyzed 42 different box types with detailed specifications
+   - Mapped legacy attributes to the new BoxType model
+   - Identified common manufacturers and their product lines

 ## Next Steps
 1. Implement the UI components for inventory management
 2. Create APIs for inventory operations